MicrosoftDocs/well-architected/well-architected/service-guides/azure-firewall.md

 >- To detect or block threats, send all internet traffic through a firewall or a network virtual appliance (NVA).
 >
 >   Configure supported third-party software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
+>
+>   Configure user-defined routes (UDR) to force traffic through Azure Firewall.
+>
+>   Restrict usage of Public IP addresses directly tied to Virtual Machines
+>
+>   If not possible to apply UDR, and only web traffic redirection is required, consider using Azure Firewall as an Explicit Proxy
+>
+>   Configure supported third-party software as a service (SaaS) security providers within Firewall Manager if you want to use these solutions to protect outbound connections.
+>
+>    Use an Enterprise PKI to generate certificates for TLS Inspection.
+>
+>    Review Zero-Trust configuration guide for Azure Firewall and Application Gateway
 >- Network perimeters are established to control blast radius, block unexpected, prohibited, and unsafe access, and obfuscate workload resources.
 >
 >   Create rules for Firewall Policies based on least privilege access criteria.